 - Make sure that the product you want to sell in your store is profitable.
 Run the numbers for an item to calculate your costs and profits.

 - Figure out who your potential customers are.
 Learn where they live, what they do, what their pains and desires are, how they think and what triggers them to buy.
 Make sure that they really need the product you want to sell.

 Competition might be tough, so weigh the pros and cons of selling your product on your Shopify store.

 📌 While calculating profitability, you might want to calculate unit economics for your item.
-Check our articles ‘What are unit economics and why do they matter for your business?’ and ‘The Unit Economics of a T-Shirt: Economics of One Unit Explained’ to have a thorough understanding of the concept.
+Check out our articles ‘What Are Unit Economics and Why Do They Matter for Your Business?’ and ‘The Unit Economics of a T-Shirt: Economics of One Unit Explained’ to have a thorough understanding of the concept.

-Step #2: Find a suitable Shopify dropshipping app for your store
+Step #2: Look through dropshipping apps to find a suitable one for your store

-Shopify dropshipping apps are third-party tools that allow Shopify merchants to customize their business, add necessary features, and consequently offer more value to their customers.
-Typically, a Shopify dropshipping app acts as the middleman between an e-commerce store and its customers.
+Dropshipping apps are third-party tools that allow Shopify merchants to customize their business, add necessary features, and consequently add value to their customers.
+Typically, such apps act as the middleman between an e-commerce store and its customers.

 There are many dropshipping app extensions available at Shopify’s app store.
-It has everything you might need for your Shopify dropshipping business – email automation and remarketing tools, CRMs, social selling apps, shipping apps, just to name a few.
+It also has other solutions you might need to run your dropshipping business more efficiently – email automation and remarketing tools, CRMs, social selling apps, shipping apps, just to name a few.

 However, what you need to take care of first is finding the right vendor app for your dropshipping business.
 There are a lot of options, but let’s have a look at the most popular ones.